mpneuried/simple-dynamo/README.md

 **`Table.set( data, options, fnCallback )` Arguments** :

 - **data**: *( `Object` required )*
 The data to save.
 You can define the hash and/or range key.
 If not the module will generate a hash/range automatically.
+*Note:* If the used table uses the combined feature and you define the hash-key it's necessary to add the `name` out of the table-config in front of every hash.
 - **options**: *( `Object` optional )*
   - **fields**: *( `Array` )* An array of fields to receive
+  - **overwriteExistingHash**: *( `Boolean` optional: default = true )*  Overwrite a item it already exists.
 - **fnCallback**: *( `Function` required )*
 Callback method.
 **Method Arguments**